samumantha/notebook-images/README.md

 If you write them somewhere else and move it, SELinux labels may not be created correctly and you get a very interesting behaviour to debug.

+## SELinux labels

+If the image was build somewhere else than the docker_host using it, then the SELinux labels need to be checked.

+        ls -Z

+If the labels do not match the labels of the other images running in production, then the label needs to be changed

+        chcon -Rt <TYPE_TO_BE_CHECKED_FROM_OTHER_IMAGES> <FILE_NAME>

 ## Bootstrapping

 The scripts in builds/scripts e.g.